 All forms and approvals are online in DPSS (Document Processing Submission System), DocuSign, or VIREO (Thesis and Dissertation Submission System).
 All forms will route to the advisory committee chair first, followed by advisory committee members, the department head, then the Graduate and Professional School for final approval.
-Please contact a graduate advisor, LeAnn Hague (leann.hague@tamu.edu) or Taylor Atkinson (taylor atkinson@tamu.edu) if you have any questions.
+Please contact a graduate advisor if you have any questions.